Pan-African flag: Juneteenth

-2010s notable usage
+2010s usage

-In the United States, following the refusal of a grand jury to indict a police officer in the August 9, 2014 shooting of Michael Brown in Ferguson, Missouri, a Howard University student replaced the U.S. flag on that school's Washington, D.C. campus flagpole with a "black solidarity" flag (this tricolor) flying at half-mast.
+In the United States, following the refusal of a grand jury to indict a police officer in the August 9, 2014, shooting of Michael Brown in Ferguson, Missouri, a Howard University student replaced the U.S. flag on that school's Washington, D.C., campus flagpole with a "black solidarity" flag (this tricolor) flying at half-mast.

-2020s notable usage
+2020s usage

 In February 2023, the Pan-African flag was flown over the Denver Federal Center to commemorate Black History Month, which was the first time that flag was flown over any federal building.
+In Martinique, a new flag was raised which symbolises the same ties to Africa.

 Derivative flags

 Flags of nation states

-A number of flags of nation states in African and the Caribbean have been inspired by the UNIA flag.
+A number of flags of nation states in Africa and the Caribbean have been inspired by the UNIA flag.
 The Biafran flag is another variant of the UNIA flag with a sunburst in the center.
 Designed by the Biafran government and first raised in 1967, the colors are directly based on Garvey's design.

-The flag of Malawi issued in 1964 is very similar, reflects the Black Nationalist flag's order of stripes.
+The flag of Malawi issued in 1964 is very similar and reflects the Black Nationalist flag's order of stripes.
 It is not directly based on Garvey's flag, although the colors have the same symbolism: Red for blood symbolizing the struggle of the people, green for vegetation, and black for the race of the people.

 The Kenyan flag (Swahili: Bendera ya Kenya) is a tricolor of black, red, and green with two white fimbriations imposed, with a Masai shield and two crossed spears.
-It was officially adopted on 12 December 1963 after Kenya's independence, inspired by the pan-African tricolour.
+It was officially adopted on 12 December 1963 after Kenya's independence, inspired by the Pan-African tricolour.

 The flag of Saint Kitts and Nevis has similar colors, arranged diagonally and separated by yellow lines.
 It similar to the Malawian flag in that the colors are not directly taken from the Pan-African flag but the symbolism is the same.

 Derivative flags in the United States

-In response to the controversy over the flying of the Confederate flag, an African American-run company called NuSouth created a flag based on the Confederate naval jack, with the white stars and saltire outline replaced by green and the blue saltire made black.